 I am an Operations Research PhD student at the H. Milton Stewart School of Industrial and Systems Engineering (ISyE) at Georgia Institute of Technology.
 I am grateful to be advised by Professors Renato Monteiro and Anton Kleywegt, and quite fortunate to collaborate and learn from Dr. Arkadi Nemirovski.

-Prior to beginning my PhD, I graduated from the Georgia Institute of Technology with focuses in Economics and Mathematics.
-I also pursued MS degrees in Statistics and Economics while as undergrad through BS/MS.
+Prior to beginning my PhD, I graduated from Georgia Tech with focuses in Economics and Mathematics.
+I also pursued MS degrees in Maths, Statistics, and Economics while as undergrad through BS/MS.